Set Up Multiple Sidebars in Docusaurus: A Complete Guide

-How to Set Up Multiple Sidebars in Docusaurus
+When to Use Multiple Sidebars in Docusaurus

 Prerequisites